 }

-Also next step: As mentioned, the fauxmo library enables this smart-home automation, but is limited to On/Off commands since we’re emulating a smart wall plug.
+Next step: As mentioned, the fauxmo library enables this smart-home automation, but is limited to On/Off commands since we’re emulating a smart wall plug.
 I’d like to move into using Home Assistant, hosted on something like a Raspberry Pi, as the hub of smart-home devices, then connect the ESP to the hub by installing ESPHome on the ESP board.
 With this setup, I’d connect any smart devices to the Home Assistant, then manage that online via a dashboard.
 The plus sides are both that I can connect as many devices in the future as I want without having to connect each of them to Alexa individually, but more importantly because each of those devices can handle much more complex instructions.
 In the coffee maker’s case, I’d like to make the coffee maker into a true smart device.
-If I implement a water-level sensor, the coffee maker could receive the turn-on command from the hub, then run logic checks to ensure there’s actually water in the tank- if yes, turn on and have Alexa respond with my Folger’s line, or if not, it could tell the hub there’s no water, and the hub could trigger Alexa to reprimand me for not setting up the coffee the night before!
+If I implement a water-level sensor, the coffee maker could receive the turn-on command from the hub, then run logic checks to ensure there’s actually water in the tank- if yes, turn it on, or if not, it could tell the hub there’s no water, and the hub could trigger Alexa to reprimand me for not setting up the coffee the night before!
 Much more responsive, and a true smart-home device.

 But at least for now, I can turn on my coffee maker anywhere in the house that Alexa can hear me!